 - Due to the wide range of air fryer products on the market, a slightly higher or lower temperature or time than prescribed here might work better for your model.
 Experience and experimentation will teach you the best way, and a less than satisfactory result the first time is no reason to give up.
 You'll get it next time.

 And there you have it.
 An absolutely delicious, low-carb whole head of cauliflower recipe that can serve as a main dish or side dish at your next dinner party.
 I personally love this recipe, as the kids will only be about 1 episode into a TV show in the time it takes to make this recipe.

-However, this does have the longest prep time of any recipe we’re covering here, coming to more than 90 minutes total time.
+However, this does have the longest prep time of any recipe we're covering here, coming to more than 90 minutes total time.
 It also drops some ingredients and adds some to experiment with.
 The recipe calls for a cast-iron skillet, aluminum foil, and in some cases, even a dutch oven!
-We won’t be using the dutch oven here, but the other two should be available.
+We won't be using the dutch oven here, but the other two should be available, otherwise check my alternative roasting pans for options.
 On the bright side, this one looks best on a recipe card!